vivaria/edisonrul.ing/docs/source/cards/r/regenerating-mummy.md

 ### Card Rulings

-● Regenerating Mummy's effect will activate when sent to the GY by the effect of Morphing Jar or Card Destruction.
+*   Regenerating Mummy's effect will activate when sent to the GY by the effect of Morphing Jar or Card Destruction.
-●Regenerating Mummy's effect will activate during the Damage Step because of Spirit Reaper or Don Zaloog.
+*   Regenerating Mummy's effect will activate during the Damage Step because of Spirit Reaper or Don Zaloog.
-●Regenerating Mummy's effect will activate when destroyed and sent to the GY because of Chain Destruction.
+*   Regenerating Mummy's effect will activate when destroyed and sent to the GY because of Chain Destruction.